 James Ruddell has a broad commercial practice.
-He has experience in complex High Court litigation (from pre-action advice through to trial) across a wide range of Chambers’ practice areas.
-In arbitration, James has experience in disputes administered pursuant to LCIA, SIAC, UNCITRAL and ad hoc rules, and bringing arbitration claims before the Commercial Court.
+He has experience in complex High Court litigation, from pre-action advice and interim injunctions through to trial and appeals to the Court of Appeal and Supreme Court.
+In arbitration, James has experience in disputes administered pursuant to LCIA, SIAC, UNCITRAL and ad hoc rules, and in bringing arbitration claims before the Commercial Court.
 In addition to his work as part of a larger counsel team, he also acts as sole counsel in litigation/arbitration and has both trial and procedural/CMC advocacy experience.
-His practice also frequently involves advisory work.

 Prior to coming to the English bar, James practised for 2 years as a commercial litigation barrister and solicitor in New Zealand.

 - Skatteforvaltningen v Solo Capital Partners LLP (in administration) & Ors (Comm)

 Acting (with a team led by Michael Fealy QC) for the Danish Tax and Customs Administration in a claim brought against c.100 defendants.
 The claim is in respect of an alleged conspiracy involving fraudulent withholding tax reclaim applications in the sum of DKK 12 billion (approximately £1.5 billion).
 Worldwide freezing orders and proprietary injunctions were obtained and maintained against 35 respondents.
 James has appeared as sole advocate in interlocutory applications.
 The case has been described by Foxton J as "one of the largest and most complex pieces of litigation to be heard in the Commercial Court".

 - General Dynamics United Kingdom Limited v The State of Libya (Comm)